Free energy upper bound for mean-field vector spin glasses: Enriched free energy

 We may call the matrix $\frac{\si \si'^*}{N}$ the $\si$-overlap, and $\al \wedge \al'$ the $\al$-overlap.
 The right side of~\eqref{e.almost.equation} is small if and only if the law of the $\si$-overlap given the $\al$-overlap is concentrated.
 That is, we need to assert a synchronization property, in the sense that the $\al$-overlap should essentially determine the $\si$-overlap.

-It is useful to bear in mind that, in order for the convergence of $\bar F_N$ to $f$ to be valid, we do not need that the right side of \eqref{e.almost.equation} be small for any given choice of the parameters~$t$ and~$\mu$.
-This is quite fortunate, because even when studying much simpler situations such as that in which we add a small viscosity term to a simple Hamilton-Jacobi equation, the ``error term'' will typically not be uniformly small.
+It would of course be ideal if one could show that the right side of \eqref{e.almost.equation} becomes small as $N$ becomes large, for any choice of the parameters $t$ and $\mu$.
+However, in all likelihood, the right-hand side of \eqref{e.almost.equation} will only be small for \emph{most} choices of the parameters.
+Indeed, even when studying much simpler situations such as that in which we add a small viscosity term to a simple Hamilton-Jacobi equation, the ``error term'' will typically not be uniformly small.
 The essence of the problem investigated in this paper revolves around such a difficulty: if we could assert that the right side of~\eqref{e.almost.equation} is small uniformly over the parameters, then we would immediately obtain the convergence of $\bar F_N$ to $f$ as a consequence of the comparison principle.
 However, this is too much to ask for.
 On the other hand, one can construct examples (even in $1+1$ dimensions) for which the ``error term'' in the equation is small in $L^1$ (in the ``space'' variable), and yet which do not converge to the viscosity solution of the equation without error terms.
 Hence, in order to conclude for the convergence of $\bar F_N$ to $f$, we need to identify a rather delicate mechanism by which the viscosity solution to the limit equation is selected.
 As far as the lower bound is concerned (that is, the content of Theorem~\ref{t.main}), this ``selection principle'' will rest on some concavity property of the function $\bar F_N$ with respect to additional perturbative parameters that are yet to be introduced.
 We refer to the discussion below \eqref{e.super} for more on this.

 We conclude this section with some basic inequalities on the derivatives of $\td F_N$, which will be used as boundary conditions for the equation \eqref{e.hj}. \begin{proposition} [Basic inequalities on $\dr_{q_k} \td F$] For $\mu$ a measure of the form \eqref{e.def.mu.de}, we have, for every $k \le \ell \in \{0,\ldots, K\}$,